 Trading the Ichimoku cloud trading system is simple and fun because it’s an all-in-one indicator that produces concise trading signals.
 Here is how you trade it:

 - Identify whether the price is above, below, or inside the Kumo cloud

 - Watch the Tenkan-sen or conversion line and Kijun-sen base lines location.

 - Define the overall trend using the cloud

 - The next step is to find your entry

-- Wait for a period of consolidation or a pull back to the cloud support to get the best entry
+- Wait for a period of consolidation or pullback to the cloud support for ideal entry.

-- Look for a TK crossover to the downside if the consolidation or pull back period fails to hold
+- Go short with a TK crossover to the downside if the consolidation or pullback period fails to hold

 The important thing with trading and investing is to find systems that work for YOU.
-Whenever trying out a new system be sure to use a simulated trading system to test out your new skills prior to trading with real money.
-As a rule we say “if you can’t make money in a simulation what makes you think you can make money in the real market?”
+When trying out a new system, use a simulated trading system to test your new skills before trading with real money.
+As a rule, we say, “If you can’t make money in a simulation, what makes you think you can make money in the real market?
 We recommend TD Ameritrade’s ThinkorSwim platform for simulated/paper trading.
 Or you can go with Webull if you’re interested in free commissions and get a free share of a stock when you sign up!

 The Kumo cloud gives a very helpful at a glance snapshot of price action.
 Kumo breakouts happen when price breaks out of the cloud.
 Price is bullish above the cloud and bearish below the cloud.
 When price is above the cloud, the trend is up and it's ...ready for it?
 It's bullish! (for that specific time period chart – always refer to multiple charts for your desired time frame of trading!!)
 When it's below, its bearish and the trend is down.